abdiu34567/telesun.js/Getting Started With App Script.md

 ## Getting Started

-> sign in to your Google Drive
+> Sign in to your Google Drive
 >
 > - click on `+ new` button